-Are you unemployed or under-employed?
+Are you unemployed or low-income?
 Have you been laid off or been notified there will be a lay-off?
-If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new job.
+If so, you might qualify for a grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
-Let’s see if you are eligible!
+Let’s see if you qualify!

 According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
 Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
-Some markets are hotter than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the number of qualified workers is very low.
-The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
-Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Some markets are even better than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the amount of qualified workers is very small.
+The cyber-crime epidemic is expected to triple the number of open positions over the next 5 years.
+Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the hottest job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after credential for this field.
-Forbes magazine ranked this certification number two for 2019.
+If you have management experience, one of the hottest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
+The Project Management Professional (PMP) is the most sought after certification for this field.
+Forbes magazine ranked this certification second for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

-Responsible executive secretaries perform many administrative jobs and clerical tasks.
-Duties include providing help to managers and employees, assisting in daily business needs and managing the company’s general administrative requirements.
-The more qualified executive secretaries can make a surprisingly good income if they have the necessary requirements.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.
+Responsible executive secretaries perform several administrative jobs and clerical tasks.
+Duties include providing help to managers and employees, assisting in daily business needs and managing the company’s general administrative duties.
+The more skilled executive secretaries can make a surprisingly good salary if they have the necessary requirements.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-WIOA provides free training grants to assist workers get trained, certified and placed in high demand fields such as IT, cyber-security, business intelligence, project management and more.
-The idea is that there are careers in which there are not enough qualified workers and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for career training in high demand fields to those who qualify for this grant.
-This training is intended to make your skills marketable so you can get hired and get back into the workforce.
+It provides no cost training grants to help workers get trained, certified and placed in big demand careers such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough qualified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in big demand fields to those who are eligible for this grant.
+This training is designed to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is paid for, even the exam.
+If you qualify, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.

-This is a jobs program so you must choose a program where there is a high likelihood of gainingemployment.
+This is a jobs program so you must pick a program where there is a high likelihood of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
-For each approved career, there will be approved training plans to choose from.
+For each approved career, there will be approved training programs to choose from.

-The 3 most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could qualify as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could qualify under Adult Low Income.
-For youths age 18-24, you might qualify if you are not enrolled in school.
+The three most common classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could get approved as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could get approved under Adult Low Income.
+For youths age 18-24, you might get approved if you are not enrolled in school.
 You must also be determined to be “suitable.”
 This is not an entitlement.
-The process is arduous so it is best to consult with us first to see if you are eligible.
+The process is perplexing so it is best to discuss this with us beforehand to see if you qualify.

-You need to select a program that can be finished in a short period of time that will increase your marketability enough to help get you placed.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to place.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a plan that can be finished in a short period of time that will raise your marketability enough to help get you a job.
+We look at the best ways to leverage your experience to add a certification that will make you attractive to employers and easier to get hired.
+Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you qualify.
-No reimbursement or any out of pocket expenses.
+There is no charge to you if you are eligible.
+No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with an exceptionally bureacratic government agency.
-The steps are confusing.
-A number of schools are averse to work with WIOA if they can avoid it.
-I strongly recommend you consult with an expert.
+We will be working with a very bureacratic government agency.
+The steps are as clear as mud.
+A lot of schools are averse to work with WIOA if they can avoid it.
+I strongly advise you consult with an expert.

 Yes!
 The whole purpose of this program is to help you get back in the workforce.
-We have teamed up with a staffing firm that has devoted a person to work at our location exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your resume in front of hiring managers.
-We work with over three thousand employers in Central Florida who use us for their training requirements.
-Many of them recruit from us so we get many job leads that are not available to the general public.
+We have partnered with a staffing company that has dedicated a person to work at our facility exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
+We work with over 3,000 employers in Central Florida who use us for their training needs.
+A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

-I have over 20 years’ experience in education.
-I, too, was laid off from my position several years ago and had difficulty getting employed again because of my age.
-Thankfully, I got hired again, but this time on the corporate side.
-Then I learned about the WIOA grant and understood what a godsend this could be for people who lost their jobs or people with a low income.
-Many others do not like working with it becase of all the bureaucratic paperwork.
-The processes vary from one county to the next and are often changing.
+I have over 20+ experience in higher education.
+I was also laid off from my job several years ago and had difficulty getting employed again because of ageism.
+Finally, I got back to work, but this time on the corporate side.
+Then I learned about the WIOA grant and understood what a boon this could be for the unemployed or people with a limited income.
+Most people do not relish working with it becase of all the red tape.
+The rules vary from one county to the next and are frequently changing.
 However, I have always been good at dealing with government bureaucracies.
-My experience working in colleges gives me an in depth awareness of the many career choices and what it takes to get hired.
-I now specialize in assisting veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
-Let’s see what you are eligible for!
+My experience working in colleges gives me an in depth grasp of the many career choices and what it takes to get started.
+I now specialize in assisting veterans, out of work (and low income) workers who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
+Let’s see what you qualify for!

 Leave us a message